 1st.
-He might have said to the people of the Canadas-"There has been a wicked rebellion in both Provinces.
-I will recommend the Queen openly to countenance and promote every individual who distinguished himself in suppressing that rebellion; and as openly to discountenance and discard from office every man who in person or by his talents actively promoted it."
+He might have said to the people of the Canadas, "There has been a wicked rebellion in both provinces.
+I will recommend the queen openly to countenance and promote every individual who distinguished himself in suppressing that rebellion; and as openly to discountenance and discard from office every man who in person or by his talents actively promoted it."

-2nd.
-He might have said-"I will advise Her Majesty never to forget the loyal, but, with Christian benevolence, to forgive those who have trespassed against Her."

-3rd.
-He might have said-"I will advise the Queen to forget the loyal and forgive the rebels, and henceforward to consider the party who rose in arms against Her authority in every respect as eligible to serve the Crown, and to be selected for places of trust, honour, and emolument, as those who defended it."
+- 2d.
+He might have said-"I will advise her majesty never to forget the loyal, but, with Christian benevolence, to forgive those who have trespassed against her. - 3d.
+He might have said-"I will advise the queen to forget the loyal and forgive the rebels, and henceforward to consider the party who rose in arms against her authority in every respect as eligible to serve the crown, and to be selected for places of trust, honor, and emolument, as those who defended it."

-Now, on the principle I have already stated, I submit that Sir Robert Peel might fairly have called upon his party, whatever might have been their own individual opinions, to support him in any one of these different courses.
-But when, over-stepping altogether the limits liberally prescribed by civilized nations, he proceeds on a policy revolting to the human mind; - when he says to a young, generous, high-minded, confiding Sovereign, -" Deeming it expedient to belong to the majority, I advise your Majesty openly to discountenance or to remove from office in your Canadian Colonies every man who, during the late rebellion and foreign invasion, conspicuously came forward in defence of your Crown: - I advise your Majesty to elevate to the Canadian Bench men who were arrested for High Treason:-I advise your Majesty to select as Your Royal Representatives in the Courts of Justice men who, on warrants being issued against them for treason, fled their country, and who only returned to it under a proclamation of amnesty: and lastly, I advise your Majesty to select individuals of the same attainted character as the Executive Councillors of your Majesty's Representative in the Colony in question:"-I humbly submit, that when Sir Robert Peel calls upon the great Conservative party in this country to support him in this policy, which, from the time of his last accession to power up to the latest moment of its existence, he has actually pursued, he asks his willing followers to do that which they have not power to effect.
+Now, on the principle I have already stated, I submit that Sir Robert Peel might fairly have called upon his party, whatever might have been their own individual opinions, to support him in any one of these different But when, overstepping altogether the limits liberally prescribed by civilized nations, he proceeds on a policy revolting to the human mind; when he says to a young, generous, high-minded, confiding sovereign,-"Deeming it expedient to belong to the majority, I advise your majesty openly to discountenance or to remove from office in your Canadian colonies every man who, during the late rebellion and foreign invasion, conspicuously came forward in defense of your crown; I advise your majesty to elevate to the Canadian bench men who were arrested for high treason; I advise your majesty to select as your royal representatives in the courts of justice men who, on warrants being issued against them for treason, fled their country, and who only returned to it under a proclamation of amnesty; and lastly, I advise your majesty to select individuals of the same attainted character as the Executive Counselors of your majesty's representative in the colony in question."
+I humbly submit, that when Sir Robert Peel calls upon the great Conservative party in this country to support him in this policy, which, from the time of his last accession to power up to the latest moment of its existence, he has actually pursued, he asks his willing followers to do that which they have not power to effect.

 The Conservative leader might as well ask his "party" to support him in preventing the sun from shining-the wind from blowing-the lightning from flashing-the thunder from roaring.
-He might as well entreat them to assist him in depriving honest men of the mental consolation they enjoy,-of shielding the dishonest from the pangs of a guilty conscience,-as to ask them to support him in having given to his young Sovereign counsel which every civilized and uncivilized nation on the globe will unequivocally condemn.
+He might as well entreat them to assist him in depriving honest men of the mental consolation they enjoy-of shielding the dishonest from the pangs of a guilty conscience-as to ask them to support him in having given to his young sovereign counsel which every civilized and uncivilized nation on the globe will unequivocally condemn.

-In answer to such a request, how justly might the high-bred members of his Conservative crew now reply to their drowning admiral-
+In answer to such a request, how justly might the highbred members of his Conservative crew now reply to their drowning admiral-

-"We selected you to command our vessel; but during the engagement to which we were all equally exposed, you thought proper to jump overboard to seek security under the enemy's guns; and now, unable to reach either ship, and with 'sights of ugly death before your eyes,' you entreat us to leave our flag to follow you.
-Were we to do so, we could render you no assistance; and, as we should only share your melancholy fate--FAREWELL!"
+"You were selected to command our vessel; but during the engagement to which we were all equally exposed, you thought proper to jump overboard to seek security under the enemy's guns; and now, unable to reach either ship, and with "sights of ugly death before your eyes," you entreat us to leave our flag to follow you.
+Were we to do so, we could render you no assistance; and, as we should only share your melancholy fate-FAREWELL!"